sport-22/Owliver/INSTALLING.md

 1. Install OwlMind locally
 2. Configure your Discord Bot
 3. Connect your Discord Bot with a simple OwlMind BotEngine
-4. (optional) Connect to a GenAI-Model Provider
+4. (optional) Connect to a GenAI Model Provider

 Troubleshooting information at [TROUBLESHOOTING.md](./TROUBLESHOOTING.md)